I hope you enjoy reading this blog post.

 - Social Signals Graph Metrics

-In IM, Content marketing refers to strategies geared towards creating and distributing relevant digital content with the aim of attracting the audience.
-These audiences are then guided through a kind of digital funnels that ends with them executing the aims of the website owner.
+In IM, Content marketing refers to strategies geared toward creating and distributing relevant digital content with the aim of attracting the audience.
+These audiences are then guided through a kind of digital funnel that ends with them executing the aims of the website owner.